flairNLP/fundus/docs/how_to_contribute.md

 For the Los Angeles Times, the correct location is `src/library/us/los_angeles_times.py` since they are an American publisher.

-#### 2.
+#### 2. Parser Stub
-Add an empty parser class inheriting from `BaseParser` at the designated country section in the library.
+In the Python file from step 1, add an empty parser class inheriting from `BaseParser`.
-Following the example of contributing a parser for the LA Times, we would add something like this:
 ``` python
 class LATimesParser(BaseParser):
     pass
 ```
-to a new file at `src/library/us/la_times_parser.py`.

 #### 3.
 Add a new specification for the publisher/domain you want to cover.